 Press Release – Commerce Commission

-The Commerce Commission has today released its draft decision to approve Transpower’s proposed line upgrade between its Bunnythorpe substation near Palmerston North and Haywards substation in the Hutt Valley.
+The Commerce Commission has today released its decision to approve Transpower’s proposed $161m replacement and upgrade of the lines between the Bunnythorpe substation near Palmerston North and the Haywards substation in the Hutt Valley.

-Construction is planned to start in the summer of 2014/15 and be completed by 2020.
-Transpower estimates that the investment will, on average, add 0.041 cents per unit to consumers’ bills.
+Construction is expected to start next summer and to be completed by 2020.
+Transpower estimates that the investment will add 0.041 cents per kWh to consumers’ bills.

-The Commission’s draft decision and Transpower’s proposal are available on the Commission’s website:www.comcom.govt.nz/bunnythorpe-haywards-a-and-b-lines-conductor-replacement-investment-proposal
+The Commission’s decision and Transpower’s proposal are available on the Commission’s website:www.comcom.govt.nz/bunnythorpe-haywards-a-and-b-lines-conductor-replacement-investment-proposal

 Transpower must seek the Commission’s approval to recover the costs for major capital investments it undertakes.
 Major capital investments are those to enhance or develop the transmission grid and that have an expected cost greater than $5 million and are for new investments or asset upgrades, rather than ‘like for like’ asset replacements.